noironetworks/openshift_vsphere_upi/README.md

 * Run setup playbook to configure this VM and the loadbalancer. `ansible-playbook setup.yml`

 * Run oshift_prep playbook to generate openshift manifests and ignition files. `ansible-playbook oshift_prep.yml`

+* Create folder in Vmware with the name of the infraID, obtained with the command below:

+  `jq -r .infraID <installation_directory>/metadata.json `

 * Run create_nodes playbook to bring up the cluster.
 This playbook creates the bootstrap node, master and worker nodes. `ansible-playbook create_nodes.yml`

 At this point, cluster creation has started, if auto_approve_csr option was not enabled, monitor the csr's pending and approve them for cluster creation to progress.

+IMPORTANT:

+Before adding workloads to the cluster, perform the procedures below on the worker VM's so that we don't have problems with volume provisioning in the pods.

+Edit settings → VM Options → Advanced.

+Optional: In the event of cluster performance issues, from the Latency Sensitivity list, select High.

+Click Edit Configuration, and on the Configuration Parameters window, click Add Configuration Params.
+Define the following parameter names and values:

+`disk.EnableUUID: Specify TRUE.`

 ## Delete
 To delete the cluser, use delete_nodes playbook.